Introduction To Barcodes

 - There are 3 types of retail barcodes:

-- EAN13 – 13 digit globally unique barcodes used in most countries outside the USA and Canada – can be used on products worldwide.
+- EAN13 – 13 digit globally unique barcodes used in most countries outside the USA and Canada – can be used worldwide.

 - EAN8 – a smaller globally unique barcode intended for VERY SMALL products – difficult to obtain and only available from GS1.
-GS1 is a membership organisation. – EAN8 barcodes are only 8 digits long – this means that there is a limited number of them, and hence GS1 guard them carefully.
-So to obtain these, you need to submit proof that your product is very small, and wait to see if GS1 approve this.
+GS1 is a membership organization. – EAN8 barcodes are only 8 digits long – this means that there is a limited number of them.
+Hence GS1 guard them carefully.
+So to obtain these, you need to submit proof that your product is minimal and wait to see if GS1 approves this.

-- UPC (also called UPC-A) – 12 digit globally unique barcodes commonly used in the USA and Canada, but can be used on products worldwide.
+- UPC (also called UPC-A) – 12 digit globally unique barcodes commonly used in the USA and Canada, can be used on products worldwide.

 - Our EAN13 and UPC barcode numbers can be used for any retail product except books & magazines.

-- Books require an ISBN number, which is turned into an ISBN barcode (in EAN13 format).
+- Books require an ISBN, which is turned into an ISBN barcode (in EAN13 format).

 - Magazines require an ISSN number, which is turned into an ISSN barcode (in EAN13 format).

-- All legal retail barcodes (including ours) originate from the GS1 system.
-You can obtain your barcodes directly from GS1, however this is ONLY a licensing arrangement and you will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees and then wait for approval.
-Alternatively you can purchase your barcodes from a genuine barcode reseller company such as ourselves.
+- All standard retail barcodes (including ours) originate from the GS1 system.
+You can obtain your barcodes directly from GS1.
+However, this is ONLY a licensing arrangement.
+You will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees, and then wait for the approval.
+Alternatively, you can purchase your barcodes from a genuine barcode reseller company, such as ourselves.

 - Retail barcode numbers are globally unique numbers and are protected.
-You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your own store).
+You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your store).
 Barcode numbers need to be purchased or obtained through a license arrangement.
-Obtaining a barcode number from a licensee organisation is usually VERY expensive.
+Getting a barcode number from a licensee organization is usually VERY expensive.